Governor Phillip Tower: First Government House and Museum of Sydney

 First Government House Plaza is an open-air public space and part of the Museum of Sydney, situated at Bridge Street end.
 The design is minimalist and disciplined, intended to evoke a sense of the site's past.
 Paving covers most of the First Government House remains.
 However, the individual pavers can be removed and the remains viewed through a glass pyramid.
 The outline of the original building is marked through the paving pattern.

 Reaction

 Criticism of the complex has included the vast, even oppressive scale of the main tower, particularly at street level, and a perceived awkward and disjointed relationship between the two towers.

 Architecturally, the museum and plaza are considered by many to be the most successful aspect of the development.
 And although the massive and dominating structure's relationship to the street has often been questioned, it is widely recognised as a development of very high quality; “This is no cheap, slap-stick developer job.
 Nor is it post-modern New York deco pastiche...one of the most interesting and important building developments that Sydney has seen...and adding a great deal of intellectual content and game-playing.” said architectural critic Francesca Morrison.

 Depictions in popular culture

-The tower was featured throughout the film Mission: Impossible 2 (2000) as the headquarters of the fictional BioCyte company.
+The tower was featured throughout the film Mission: Impossible 2 (2000) where it serves as the headquarters of the fictional BioCyte pharmaceuticals corporation.

+It is also the location where the restaurant Le Vrai from the Matrix Reloaded was filmed at.